goatshriek/stumpless/docs/benchmark.md

 test results posted in any documentation.
 The results are only useful when compared to one another, typically during development of some change.

-Benchmarks are run for Release CI builds, but should not be used as indicators of performance for this exact reason.
+Benchmarks are run during Release CI builds, but should not be used as indicators of performance for this exact reason.
 They are only included in the CI process to make sure that they are not broken.

 ## Walkthrough: Improving `stumpless_copy_element`